 These searches can go through an evolution as the shopper looks online, makes brand decisions and gets more educated.
 “1995 Jeep Wrangler soft top” can evolve to “95 Wrangler soft top” and eventually lead to “Bestop soft top for Wrangler.”

 Enthusiasts may also look for products based on part function.
-This can be searches that include verbs such as “fuel injection,” “improve handling” or “paint protection.”
+These searches include verbs like “fuel injection,” “improve handling” or “paint protection.”
 Part function categories are not standardized in the automotive aftermarket like part types.
 There is sometimes a thin line separating part type from part function; sometimes they can be the same thing.
 For example, the function term “paint protection” becomes a part type term “paint protection film” with the addition of a single word.

-These can also be modified with year/make/model, brand, or other modifications, such as “Jeep YJ headlight protection.”
+These are modified with year/make/model, brand, or other modifications.
+An example is “Jeep YJ headlight protection.”

 As with part types, part functions are typically long-tail search terms.

 This major category is for symptoms, like “leaking radiator.”
-These can often be modified with words indicating purchase intent like “replace leaking radiator” and/or specific year/make/model words like “replace leaking 1990 Civic radiator.”
+These are modified with words indicating purchase intent.
+Examples are “replace leaking radiator” and/or specific year/make/model words like “replace leaking 1990 Civic radiator.”

 Part symptom searches usually have purchase intent but are often at the beginning of the search process.
-These searches may also be done by automobile owners looking for local service repair businesses making these types of searches important for local search and mobile search.
+Automobile owners looking for local service repair businesses make these types of searches important for local search and mobile search.